timnolanjr/MyChessInsights/README.md

 ## 📖 Overview

-**MyChessInsights** is a Dash/Plotly–powered analytics tool that pulls your Chess.com game archive, tracks your Elo over time, compares your White vs. Black performance, and runs Stockfish-driven accuracy/blunder analyses—then wraps it all in interactive visualizations so you can pinpoint strengths, weaknesses, and improvement opportunities.
+**MyChessInsights** is a Dash/Plotly–powered analytics tool that pulls your Chess.com game archive, tracks your Elo over time, compares your White vs. Black performance, and runs Stockfish-driven accuracy/blunder analyses.
+Then, these analyses are ported to interactive visualizations so you can see your progress over time, plus pinpoint strengths, weaknesses, and improvement opportunities to improve your chess game.

 ---